m iQ-Telematics driver distraction solutionTM

 • Look at what you are doing

-• Use both hands and the right tools
+• Use both hands "the right tools"

 • Do not change the order of the operation from one vehicle to another